 If you're visiting Florida between April and June and are looking to see alligators, be aware of the romance in the air.

 During these months, alligators court and mate.
 That is also when they're the most territorial.

 Don't let that deter you from going out to see alligators in the wild.
 On the contrary!
 Spring is a great time to see and hear alligators!
-Males roar and quack to announce their presence, so you're getting the full multi-media alligator experience.
+Males roar and quack to announce their presence, so you get the full multi-media alligator experience.

 Just be mindful, and give them enough space.

-When I finally came across this alligator right by the trail, I turned around.
+I turned around when I finally came across this alligator right by the trail.
 I could hear other males croaking all around us and was worried that this one would be too nervous to get back into the water if I got too close.

 Alligator encounters—How to keep safe

 Before we start talking about the locations, a word about safety.